ScienceOfComputerProgramming/SCICO-D-20-00070/INSTALL.md

 Summary of steps

-1. Create a sciit user for the project.
+1. Create a sciit user for the project, for example <project-name>-sciit.
 2. Add sciit-gitlab public key to sciit user account.
 3. Register sciit user private token with sciit-gitlab
 4. Add sciit-gitlab webhook to project.